Space-time as a structured relativistic continuum: General structure of Lagrangians and their field equations

 Field equations will be linear in $\psi$ but strongly nonlinear in $\phi$.
 The coupling between ``geometrical'' and ``physical'' quantities (between $\phi$ and $\psi$) has a much more complicated structure than the corresponding coupling between $g$ and $\psi$ in Einstein theory.
-Indeed, quite independently of the nature of $\psi$, even for scalar fields and covector fields (Proca fields), the variational derivative $\delta L_{ass}/\delta \phi$ involves the second derivative of both $\phi$ and $\psi$.
-The same is true for $\delta L_{ass}/\delta \psi$.
-In other words, the subsystems

-are coupled through second derivatives.
+Indeed, quite independently of the nature of $\psi$, even for scalar fields and covector fields (Proca fields), the variational derivative $\delta L_{\rm ass}/\delta \phi$ involves the second derivative of both $\phi$ and $\psi$.
+The same is true for $\delta L_{\rm ass}/\delta \psi$.
+In other words, the subsystems $\delta L/\delta \psi=0$, $\delta L/\delta \phi=0$ are coupled through second derivatives.
 Thus, the mutual interaction between ``geometrical'' and ``physical'' degrees of freedom is very essential.
 Thus, from dynamical viewpoint, it is rather artificial to distinguish ``geometrical'' and ``physical'' subsystems of the total system of field equations.

-Let us notice that the interaction model (\ref{2.60}) is not very natural.
+Let us notice that the interaction model (\ref{2.60}) is not very natural in spite of its formal similarity to the Einstein-Hilbert procedure.
 It is taken almost literally from the Einstein theory and from the metric-teleparallel theories of gravitation.
 Its advantage is that it provides a universal pattern for coupling all tensor fields on $M$ through the field $\phi$.
 However, this advantage is rather illusory in view of the aforementioned coupling of subsystems through second derivatives.
-This coupling occurs even in simplest and most natural models with $\mathcal{L}_{ass}$ depending on $\phi$ only through the metric tensor $\gamma[\phi]$ and the parallel connection $\Gamma[\phi]$.
+This coupling occurs even in simplest and most natural models with $\mathcal{L}_{\rm ass}$ depending on $\phi$ only through the metric tensor $\gamma[\phi]$ and the parallel connection $\Gamma[\phi]$.
 Thus, there is no motivation at all for preferring the artificial splitting (\ref{2.60}).
 In ${\rm GL}^{+}(n, \mathbb{R})$-invariant theories of the field of frames this artificial structure of $\mathcal{L}$ would be the price paid for nothing.
-On the contrary, let us recall that, in metric-teleparallel theories of gravitation (including Einstein theory) it is just the peculiar and artificial model
+On the contrary, let us recall that, in metric-teleparallel theories of gravitation (including Einstein theory) it is just the peculiar and artificial model $L=R\sqrt{|g|}+L_{\rm mat}[g, \psi]$ (with $L_{\rm mat}$ depending on $g$ algebraically and through the Levi-Civita covariant derivatives of $\psi$) which enables us to avoid the coupling through second derivatives (for realistic fields $\psi$).
+Mathematically artificial becomes physically privileged.
+This does not seem to be the case in ${\rm GL}^{+}(n, \mathbb{R})$-invariant models.